 Course versus membership

 However, not everyone is ready or able to go into the membership.
 So I created a low-price membership.
 It’s like, I’m not giving up.
 And I love my low price membership.
-If you’re listening to this, and you didn’t realize, I coach people from $10 a month.
+If you’re listening to this, and you didn’t realize, I used to coach people from $10 a month.
 I don’t know anyone on the planet who will show up every day for $10 a month, but I will do it.

 I actually had someone post yesterday, John, and you’ll love this.
 They said, I feel like I’m ripping you off for $10 a month.
 I feel guilty about how much value I get for $10 a month.